 Sales of a substantial number of our securities upon any future waivers or expiration of lock-up agreements entered into by our shareholders, or the perception that such sales may occur, could have a material and adverse effect on the trading price of our securities.
-For example, certain lock-up restrictions entered into in connection with the Business Combination will expire in the six to twelve months following closing of the Business Combination, or earlier if certain trading price thresholds are achieved.
+For example, the lock-up agreements entered into in connection with the Merger set forth that certain lock-up restrictions will expire in the six to twelve months following closing of the Merger, or earlier if certain trading price thresholds are achieved.
+As a result of our share price satisfying certain of these price thresholds, the lock-up restrictions will expire (i) on September 20, 2022, with respect to 50% of the Lock-Up Shares owned by Pagaya Equity Holders and their permitted transferees and (ii) on December 19, 2022, with respect to the remaining 50% of the Lock-Up Shares owned by Pagaya Equity Holders and their permitted transferees and all of the shares owned by the Sponsor and certain directors and advisors of EJFA and their permitted transferees.
 Sales of a substantial number of our securities in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.

 Further, we have filed with the SEC a registration statement of which the Additional Prospectus forms a part covering the resale of Class A Ordinary Shares by the Additional Sellers that exceed the number of Class A Ordinary Shares constituting our public float, and represent approximately 287% of our public float and approximately 81% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of August 16, 2022.
-More specifically, that separate registration statement registers the resale of 672,960,733 Class A Ordinary Shares by the Additional Sellers, together with the primary issuance of (1) 9,583,333 Class A Ordinary Shares issuable upon exercise of the Public Warrants, (2) 5,166,667 Class A Ordinary Shares issuable upon exercise of the Public Warrants is upon exercise of other private Placement Warrants in the Merger and (3) 31,350,020 Class A Ordinary Shares issuable upon exercise of other private placement warrants.
+More specifically, that separate registration statement registers the resale of 674,426,996 Class A Ordinary Shares by the Additional Sellers, together with the primary issuance of (1) 9,583,333 Class A Ordinary Shares issuable upon exercise of the Public Warrants, (2) 5,166,667 Class A Ordinary Shares issuable upon exercise of the private placement warrants in the Merger and (3) 31,350,020 Class A Ordinary Shares issuable upon exercise of other private placement warrants.
 Any of these resales or issuances upon exercise of the Warrants, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.